googleapis/google-cloud-dotnet/docs/root/faq.md

 Our plan to mitigate this issue is:

 - Use version ranges for Grpc.Core so that the break is at build time rather than execution time, until the next steps are ready.
+(Done)
 - Migrate to depend on Grpc.Core 2.x within the Google Cloud client libraries.
 - Rerelease all libraries with a major version bump, as taking a major